Help Center/ Cloud Bastion Host/ User Guide/ Operation/ Host Operation/ Logging In to Resources Using an SSH Client for O&M

 Logging In to Resources Using an SSH Client for O&M

-CBH gives you the ability to use an SSH client to manage your host resources without changing your habits of using your original SSH client.
-In addition, the command rules and operation audit function are still available.
+You can use an SSH client to log in to managed resources via a bastion host.
+You do not have to change your habits of using an SSH client.
+Through SSH client, the command rules and operation audit function are still available.

 This topic uses Xshell as an example to describe how to use an SSH client to log in to a resource for O&M and how to download the configuration file of the resource.